cjus/jmdb/documentation.md

 ## Data storage model

 The JMdb store consists of a single database which is organized into categories called `collections`.
 A collection is really a named category such as `users`, `purchases`, `friends` etc...
 Each container consists of JSON data called documents.
 So a `users` collection might have hundreds of JSON documents.
 A document consists of JSON fields and values.
-In this regard, JMdb is inspired by the NoSQL MongoDB.
+In this regard, JMdb is inspired by [MongoDB](https://www.mongodb.com/).

 Collections are stored as `.json` text files with arrays of documents.